Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Clean the Jar Rim

-Once a jar is filled with pickles and syrup, use a wet paper towel or clean wet cloth to wipe the rim of the jar to remove any syrup that might be on it.
+Once a jar is filled with pickles and syrup, use a wet paper towel or a clean wet cloth to wipe the rim of the jar to remove any syrup that might be on it.

 Retrieve the Simmering Lids and Rings